CanDIG/go-model-service/README.md

 Run `$ model-vs/api/generate_handlers.sh` to re-generate the handlers in the `github.com/CanDIG/go-model-service/model-vs/api/restapi/handlers` package.

 There remain several issues with the genny tool that block the complete integration of generic code-gen into our project.
 Please contribute to the resolution of these issues in our [genny](https://github.com/CanDIG/genny/issues) repository.

+### Dredd

+Dredd can use the `swagger.yml` api definitions to run automated testing on the API.
+It uses `example` headings defined in the swagger file to generate its input bodies and parameters.

+It can be helpful to only populate the examples with the required fields, to check that all non-required fields are handled properly for possible nil pointers.